UtrechtUniversity/research-engineering/index.md

 We do not merely produce software on behalf of researchers; we work collaboratively and iteratively, since we depend on the researcher's domain expertise to steer the project.
 Furthermore, a close collaboration enables researchers to build digital skills and thereby empowering them in their work.
 We therefore expect researchers to be committed to regular meetings for the duration of the project.

 Due to our limited capacity, support in your project cannot be guaranteed.
 Our aim is to help researchers throughout Utrecht University and to keep innovating as a team, so we select our projects accordingly.
-We give priority to projects that align with the Utrecht University [mission and vision](https://www.uu.nl/en/organisation/profile/mission-and-strategy) to work towards a better world.
+We give priority to projects that align with the Utrecht University [mission and vision](https://www.uu.nl/en/organisation/profile/mission-and-strategy) to work towards a better world with open science.

 This flowchart shows how we handle a request for support:
 <br/>